lpdevs/stack-problems-blog/_posts/2017-03-22-build-simple-server-using-nodejs-expressjs-ubuntu.md

     ```

     * That means when you navigate to the [http://localhost:8080](http://localhost:8080), you requested to get '/'.
 Then the server
-      response by sending **Hello from main page** to your browser.
+      responses by sending **Hello from main page** to your browser.
 So starting the server again, then navigate to [http://localhost:8080](http://localhost:8080).
       You will receive that message.

     * For now, you just can access the server from your computer.
-Because the server is bound to **localhost**.
-If you want to access
-    the server from other computers in the same network.
+Because the server is bound with **localhost**.
+If you want to access the server from other computers in the same network.
 You must bind it with your **ip address**.
 So **index.js** must be modified like below:

       ```
       var express = require('express');